offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * dist(a,d)=8 in the generated ultrametric tree.
    * dist(a,d)=5 in the original distance matrix.

-   Part of this may have to do with the assumption this algorithm makes that the closest two nodes in the distance matrix are neighbors in the ultrametric tree.
+   Part of this may have to do with the assumption that the closest two nodes in the distance matrix are neighbors in the ultrametric tree.

 `{bm-ignore} \b(read)_NORM/i`